The Law Still Stands

 Now we return to the great problem from Jeremiah 3.
 Yahuah — the Father, the baʼal — divorced Israel for adultery.
 Under His own Torah, a divorced woman who goes to another man cannot return to her first husband (Deuteronomy 24:1–4).
 The Father is bound by His own law.
 How can He restore His people without becoming a lawbreaker?

-Paul gives us the legal argument:
+Paul gives us the legal argument, and it is stunning in its precision.

 And both are raised new.
 The Messiah rises from the dead — not as the old covenant Husband returning, but as the risen Bridegroom of a new covenant.
 The bride is raised a new creation — a spiritual virgin, no longer the adulteress of the old marriage.
 Paul says this plainly: “I gave you in marriage to one husband, to present you as an innocent maiden to Messiah” (2 Corinthians 11:2).
+The old contract is dissolved by death.
+A new covenant marriage begins between new parties: the risen Bridegroom and the reborn bride.

 But What About Judah?

-The death-and-resurrection mechanism solves Israel’s problem perfectly.
 But Judah’s problem is different.
 Judah was not divorced.
-Judah was called a whore — zanah.
+Judah was called a whorezanah.
 Her sin was not covenant-breaking adultery but impurity, defilement, playing the harlot.
+She kept the temple and the priesthood, but she defiled them.
 She was not sent away; she stayed in the land.
 Her problem is not a severed covenant — it is a defiled one.

 The blood of the Messiah does two things at once.
 For Israel — the divorced adulteress — the Bridegroom’s death dissolves the old marriage bond, and His resurrection opens the door to a new covenant.
 For Judah — the defiled whore — the Bridegroom’s blood purifies.
 It cleanses the temple.
 It washes the harlotry away.
 One sacrifice.
 Two legal problems.
 Two legal solutions.

-Ezekiel 37:22 — “I will make them one nation in the land, on the mountains of Israel.
+“I will make them one nation in the land, on the mountains of Israel.
 And one king shall be king over them all, and they shall be no longer two nations, and no longer divided into two kingdoms.”

 Part IV — The Spiritual Dimension